LAST UPDATED ON

 Mexican has become one of my favorite cuisines along wth the Brazilian one during the last couple of years.
 Most of the times when we travel though the country, we will look for a good Mexican restaurant to stop and have lunch/ dinner.

-This soup is fantastic!
-Authentic Mexican flavors, tender shrimp (prawns) pieces, carrots and beans, everything combined in a spicy broth, ready to be served in just 30 minutes.
+Mexican Seafood soup recipe - authentic Mexican flavors, tender shrimp (prawn) pieces, carrots and beans, everything combined in a spicy broth, ready to be served in just 30 minutes.

 - 1 tablespoon vegetable oil